 The Marshall County Public Library offers a space for young learners to explore, play, share, and grow.
 With year-round programs, plenty of opportunities for family literacy, and information help, we curate curiosity in ages 0-18 to help foster a lifelong love of learning.

-Come visit us at all three of our branches for Story Hour and After-School programs for children and teens during the school year, and be sure to sign up for our Summer Reading Program for reading challenges, events, games, and prizes all summer long!
+Come visit us at all three of our branches for Story Hour and After-School programs for children and teens during the school year.
 We have something for kids of all ages.

 To get Youth Services updates and information sent to your phone, text IMAGINE to 270-318-7421.